By the end of this course, you should be able to:

 - Certificate upon successful completion of all course requirements

-CMA’s Tools for Success course consists of course content, activities and discussion boards.
+CMA’s Finance and Campaign Execution course consists of course content, documents, activities, and discussion boards.
 Throughout the 12-week course learners will be required to complete graded assignments which may include posting to a discussion board, completing short exercises and or project(s).
 Learners will have the opportunity to engage with fellow learners and to ask direct questions to the instructors.

 The following is a general outline of the course content: